jtbdevelopment/TwistedBattleship/Open Items.md

 Consolidated To Do's
 ====================

+- Upgrade to ionic2
+- As part of ionic2 - better multi select available
 - genymotion / virtuabox seems to interfere with multicast
 - better / quieter check on re-open?
 - zoom controls on phaser